-146. The starter motor is a solenoid-actuated drive type, i.e. the starter solenoid provides a means of engaging the drive pinion with the flywheel ring-gear for cranking the engine.
+159. The starter motor is a solenoid actuated drive type, i.e. the starter solenoid provides a means of engaging the drive pinion with the flywheel ring-gear for cranking the engine.
 The solenoid comprises a coil, a plunger and a lever.
-When the ignition switch is turned 'OFF' or is in the "IGNITION' position, current does not flow through the windings in the solenoid, and the plunger and lever are held in the released position by spring pressure (refer to Figure 76).
+When the ignition switch is turned to OFF or IGNITION, current does not flow through the windings in the solenoid, thus the plunger and lever are held in the released position by spring pressure (refer to Figure 75).

-Figure 76 Ignition Switch 'OFF'
+Figure 75 Ignition Switch OFF

-147. When the ignition switch is turned to the starting position, current flows to the coil in the solenoid creating a magnetic field, which overcomes spring pressure and draws the plunger through the centre of the coil.
-As the plunger moves, the lever that is connected to the plunger also moves.
-The pivoting action of the lever moves the starter motor drive pinion into mesh with the flywheel ring-gear (refer to Figure 77).
+160. When the ignition switch is turned to the starting position, current flows to the coil in the solenoid creating a magnetic field, which overcomes spring pressure and draws the plunger through the centre of the coil.
+As the plunger moves the lever, which is connected to the plunger also moves.
+The pivoting action of the lever moves the starter motor drive pinion into mesh with the flywheel ring-gear (refer to Figure 76).
 When the plunger reaches the end of its travel, it closes a set of contacts within the solenoid.
 These contacts permit full current flow direct from the battery to the starter motor.
 As the starter motor armature revolves, drive is transferred from the armature to the reduction gear, which is splined to the drive pinion shaft causing the drive pinion and thus the flywheel to revolve.

-Figure 77 Ignition Switch in 'START'
+Figure 76 Ignition Switch in START